vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 - Store `myproject`-specific context in `myproject/GEMINI.md` (_not_ `myproject/.gemini/GEMINI.md`).
 See, e.g. Gemini CLI's [own GEMINI.md](https://github.com/google-gemini/gemini-cli/blob/main/GEMINI.md).
 - Project-specific context will be merged with user-level context.
 Use the `/memory show` REPL command to see the overall, merged context.
 - Context can be controlled in a more granular way using multiple `GEMINI.md` files, with the directory you launch `gemini` from determining exactly which ones are included.
 The details are [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#context-files-hierarchical-instructional-context).
+- Context loaded from `GEMINI.md` files will consume tokens available in the context window.
+However, given that the size if 1 million tokens for Gemini 2.5 Pro, this generally should not be an issue.

 ## An Illustrative Example
 Say that you are on a Mac and didn't set any Gemini CLI-related environment variables in `~/.zshrc` or `~/.bashrc`.
 Assume that your user-level Gemini CLI configuration looks like this: